-Cyberbullying is online bullying intended to intimidate, hurt or humiliate someone.
-It can be very harmful and have long-lasting consequences because there is no safe zone.
+Cyberbullying is online bullying to intimidate, hurt or humiliate someone.
+It can be very harmful because there is no safe zone.
 It can reach you anytime and anywhere, and can quickly be seen by a lot of people.

 Cyberbullying examples: